 1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-Updated for 2016, here is our list of the 10 most tax-friendly states in the U.S. Five of the states on our list, including the top four, have no state income tax at all.
-Wyoming, our new No. 1 state this year, is one of those – and maintains a vibrant economy that will insulate residents from tax hikes for years to come.
+Updated for 2017, here is our list of the 10 most tax-friendly states in the U.S. The top five states on our list have no state income tax at all.

 National Park Service

 Wyoming tops our tax-friendly list because, despite the decline in the price of oil, revenue from mineral rights continues to flow.
 That has enabled the Equality State to keep taxes low across the board.
-There is no income tax, and the gas tax is well below the national average of 30 cents per gallon.
+There is no income tax, and the gas tax is well below the national average.
 Prescription drugs and most groceries are exempt from sales taxes.
-And at 2 cents per gallon, Wyoming has the lowest beer tax in the U.S.
+And at 2 cents per gallon, Wyoming has the lowest beer tax in the land.

 People who move to these parts like to own a lot of land, and low property taxes make that dream affordable.
-(The state’s average size of ranches and farms ranks first in the U.S. at 2,736 acres.)
-The property tax on the state’s median home value of $201,000 is $1,206, the ninth-lowest in the U.S.
+The property tax on the state’s median home value of $194,800 is $1,196, the ninth-lowest in the U.S.

-Average combined state and local sales taxes are about average for the U.S., although in some counties the combined rate is as high as 7.5%.
-Food and prescription and nonprescription drugs are exempt.
+Average combined state and local sales taxes are about average for the U.S., although in some counties the combined rate is as high as 8%.
+(Food and prescription and nonprescription drugs are exempt.)

 Vehicles are taxed at the state’s 6% sales tax rate, but a county sales tax (based on where the buyer lives) is due on the first $5,000 of the purchase price or on each lease payment.

-A state with no income tax, modest property taxes and no oil revenue to speak of must get money somewhere, and in Nevada that means above-average sales taxes.
-The average combined state and local sales tax rate is 7.98%, according to the Tax Foundation.
-Food and prescription drugs are exempt from the state’s 6.85% sales tax, but counties may tack on up to 1.25%.
-Gas taxes are above the national average.
+But a state with no income tax, modest property taxes and no oil revenue to speak of must get money somewhere, and in Nevada that means above-average sales taxes.
+The average combined state and local sales tax rate is 7.98%.
+(Food and prescription drugs are exempt from the state’s sales tax, but counties may tack on as much as 1.25%.)

 In addition to sales taxes, vehicle owners are charged an annual “government services tax” that’s based on the vehicle’s value and age.
 The tax on a two-year-old vehicle with an original sticker price of $20,000 would be $238.
 (Clark and Churchill counties add their own taxes to fund road construction; for this sample vehicle, they would add another $60.)

 Arizona imposes an annual vehicle license tax.
 The tax is based on an assessed value of 60% of the manufacturer’s base retail price, reduced by 16.25% for each year since the vehicle was first registered in Arizona.
-The rate is $2.80 for new vehicles and $2.89 for used vehicles, for each $100 of assessed value.
+The rate is $2.89 for new vehicles and $2.80 for used vehicles, for each $100 of assessed value.
 For example, for a new vehicle that costs $25,000, the first year assessed value would be $15,000 and the VLT would be $420.

 Finchlake2000 via Flickr/Creative Commons

-Another plus: At 20 cents per gallon, Louisiana’s gas tax is well below the national average of 30 cents.
+Another plus: At 20 cents per gallon, Louisiana’s gas tax is well below the national average.

-Louisiana’s top income tax rate of 6% kicks in at $50,000 of taxable income.
+Louisiana’s top income tax rate of 6% kicks in at $50,000 of taxable income for a single filer.
 However, residents can deduct all of their federal income tax from state taxable income.

-Local parishes and jurisdictions can add their own levies to the state sales tax, boosting the average combined rate to 9%, according to the Tax Foundation.
-In some jurisdictions, sales taxes are as high as 11.66%.
+Local parishes and jurisdictions can add their own levies to the state sales tax, boosting the average combined rate to 9.98%.
+In some jurisdictions, sales taxes are as high as 12%.